dogrdon/dogrdon.github.io/_posts/2016-03-28-json_stream_jq.markdown

 #### Filtering a Stream

 But say that, instead of picking out a particular value, we would rather return only the whole records that have a particular value for one of its properties.
-In this example, we only want to return the items in the DPLA that are sound recordings, ignoring any thing else that is an image, text, moving image, or physical object.
+In this example, we only want to return the items in the DPLA that are sound recordings, ignoring anything else that is an image, text, moving image, or physical object.
 We could do that with:

 {% highlight shell %}
 zcat < all.json.gz | jq --stream "fromstream(1|truncate_stream(inputs))" | jq "select(any(._source.sourceResource; .type=="sound"))"`